-Listen, I’m not condoning any fly-by-night site set up to pirate copyrighted material.
-(I’ve found my book White Papers For Dummies online at a few sites!)
+This is certainly not to condone any fly-by-night site set up to pirate copyrighted material.
+(I’ve even found my commercially published book White Papers For Dummies online at a few pirate sites!)

 Some research is sponsored by vendors or partners, who can legally release it for their own purposes.
 It’s a long shot, but I sometimes find exactly what I’m looking for this way.

 Workaround #2: Look for a press release

 Many commercial publishers issue press releases that highlight all the key nuggets of their reports.
 Press releases are free and you can quote from them without cost or permission.

 Here’s how you could quote and footnote a press release without buying the whole report:

 According to a recent report from Acme HR Metrics, 2 out of 3 IT staffers wear out-of-fashion shoes, ties, and jackets.
 At least half sport unkempt facial hair and glasses right out of the 80s.
 Poor fashion sense is costing staffers juicy work assignments and even promotions.¹